seanjgildea/CoreSpring5CertificationGuide/container_dependency_ioc.md

 ### What is a pattern?
 What is an anti-pattern?
 Is dependency injection a pattern?

 - A software design pattern is a general, reusable solution to a commonly occurring problem within a given context in software design.
+An anti pattern is a common response to a recurring problem that is usually ineffective and risks being highly counterproductive.
 Dependency injection is a programming technique that makes a class independent of its dependencies.
-An anti pattern is a common response to a recurring problem that is usually ineffective and risks being highly counterproductive

 ### What is an interface and what are the advantages of making use of them in Java?

-- A way of implementing multiple inheritance (polymorphism), interfaces only contain abstract methods and cannot be instantiated.
+- An interface is a way of implementing multiple inheritance (polymorphism).
+Interfaces only contain abstract methods and cannot be instantiated.
 Advantages include providing different implementations at runtime, the ability to inject dependencies, and polymorphism.
 An interface is a reference type in Java.
 It is similar to a class.
 It is a collection of abstract methods.
 Interfaces are Java's way to implement multiple inheritance, ie: A set of methods you can call without any knowledge of their implementation.

 ### What is meant by “application-context?